qmsk/e2/README.md

 #### *GET* `/api/`

-Combines both sources and screens.
-This is O(N) RPCs on the number of screen destinations.
+Combines both sources and screens, including cross-correlated program/preview state for both.
+This is `O(N)` RPCs on the number of screen destinations.

       {
         "sources": {